Faculty and Staff

-Kelly Moranz is program manager and adjunct faculty member for Cuyahoga Community College’s Captioning and Court Reporting Program.
+Kelly Moranz is program director and adjunct faculty member for Cuyahoga Community College’s Captioning and Court Reporting Program.
 She has earned Tri-C’s Excellence in Teaching Award, NCRA’s Educator of the Year Award, and a JCR Award for leadership and teambuilding, and she has presented at NCRA conventions numerous times.
 She has worked in a variety of capacities within the reporting profession for over 30 years.

 Courses taught: Introduction to Court Reporting; Introduction to Voice Captioning; Voicewriting I, II and III; Realtime Theory I; Editing Legal Documents; Speedbuilding and Transcription 100, 140, 180, 225; Precision Writing; Legal Terminology; Technical Terminology; Internship